Veterinary Practice Software

 • Multi-site management if you need it.
 Shared patient records across branches, centralised stock oversight, consolidated financial reporting, with each site retaining its own scheduling and workflow configuration.

-The veterinary software market is in the middle of a transition from on-premise to cloud-based systems.
+The veterinary software market is in the middle of a transition from legacy systems to cloud-based platforms.
 Cloud-based solutions are the fastest-growing segment, driven by remote access, automatic updates, and lower upfront infrastructure costs.
 The UK is leading this shift in Europe.

-But "cloud" is not a binary choice, and the way most vendors implement it comes with trade-offs that are rarely discussed upfront.
+But the way most vendors implement cloud hosting comes with trade-offs that are rarely discussed upfront.

 When your PMS is cloud-based and hosted by the vendor, your data lives on their servers.
 You access it through their application.
 If they experience downtime, your practice stops.
 If they change their terms, you comply or leave.
 If they are acquired (as happens regularly in this market), your data transfers to the new owner whether you agreed to it or not.